Telemetry

 - The reading type must match the type defined for that metric

 If validation fails, a ValidationError is thrown.
+If the schema failed to load on connect, validation is skipped.

 Supported Types